 Today it is a different story though, and more and more businesses are incorporating ecotourism practices into their products.

-You can find a variety of conservation projects in Thailand, focused on the environment and wildlife protection.
+You can find a variety of conservation projects in Thailand, focused on sustainable travel and environment and wildlife protection.

 Environment Conservation Projects

-Here are some of our favourite conservation projects focusing on the environment:
+Here are some of our favourite conservation projects focusing on sustainable travel and the environment:

 New Heaven Reef Conservation